How is a suspect protected in the police station?

 Section 78 of PACE allows the courts to refuse to include evidence that they believe will have the reverse effect of fairness on the hearing itself, and should therefore not be heard.

-These section were introduced to allow the courts to dismiss evidence which has been obtained through a breach of PACE or Codes.
+These sections were introduced to allow the courts to dismiss evidence which has been obtained through a breach of PACE or Codes.